nitinsomu/Portfolio-React/README.md

 Deployed on https://nitinsomu.netlify.app/

 # Run locally
-Open the terminal and follow these steps.
+Open the terminal and follow these steps to run the react app locally.

 ## Step 1: Clone the repository
 ```